 Except that it wasn’t that ground-breaking.
-Apparently this had been their instructions since 2009.
+Apparently, this had been their instructions since 2009.
 Who knew?

 Yet despite this, it is “still possible for inspectors to record a graded evaluation, where sufficient evidence has been gathered based upon a number of criteria.
 One which of course is teaching.”
 Hold on.
 Doesn’t that sound a little like giving a grading to an individual lesson?

 Essentially, there is a lot of clarity and sense in what Ofsted are saying.
-It can’t be effective to observe a teacher for twenty minutes and then pass a judgement on their teaching; or more importantly the typicality of their students’ progress.
-There is no value in seeing a teacher produce a twenty-five minute oasis of brilliance, when more normally their teaching is a sea of confusion awash with misconceptions and disengagement, only to then bestow them with a badge of ‘Outstanding’.
-However, if the observation is about considering a range of evidence, such as embedded routines, exercise books, quality of marking, robustness of assessment and student feedback, alongside what was observed in the lesson, then surely it becomes a far more meaningful and representative process.
+It can’t be effective to observe a teacher for twenty minutes and then pass judgement on their teaching, or more importantly the typicality of their students’ progress.
+There is no value in seeing a teacher produce a twenty-five-minute oasis of brilliance, when more normally their teaching is a sea of confusion awash with misconceptions and disengagement, only to then bestow them with a badge of ‘Outstanding’.
+However, if the observation is about considering a range of evidence, such as embedded routines, exercise books, quality of marking, the robustness of assessment and student feedback, alongside what was observed in the lesson, then surely it becomes a far more meaningful and representative process.

 An educational Narnia?

 So I’m on board.
 Except, I really want to know how the lesson was graded.
 In fact, I want to know everything about what was witnessed and I really value the feedback in order to improve.
-As a Lead Practitioner I am fortunate enough to be regularly observed, be it formally or informally.
+As a Lead Practitioner, I am fortunate enough to be regularly observed, be it formally or informally.
 There is no substitute for being in the classroom, with all five senses alive and tingling, while the observer consumes as much as possible from the complex classroom recipe and then offers feedback.
 It is invaluable.
 I also frequently carry out observations.
 It is highly invigorating stepping off the corridor and through the wardrobe into an educational Narnia where students and teacher together produce wonderment and awe.
-The combination of these two things has the most significant impact in the improvement of my practice.
+The combination of these two things has the most significant impact on the improvement of my practice.